genelewis/countySTATS/README.md

 * [D3 Tutorial Table of Contents | DashingD3js.com](https://www.dashingd3js.com/table-of-contents)
 * And countless StackOverflow searches.

+There's also a folder in this repo called "Reference Examples," which has a couple of really quick examples of SVG and HTML to help get you started.

 I hope this helps you, and I hope that this project can give us a better visual understanding of what kinds of problems (and successes) people are facing right now on a local level— and subsequently, statewide and nationally.
 Three cheers for data—

 Aaron Krusniak, OKPolicy Intern, Fall 2017